What is the controversy with the Booker Prize?

 Who is eligible for the Booker Prize?

-Initially, the prize was open to authors from the UK, Ireland, and the Commonwealth.
-However, since 2014, any novel written in English and published in the UK is eligible, including works American authors.
+Initially, the prize was open to authors from the UK, Ireland, and the Commonwealth countries.
+However, in 2014, the rules were changed to allow any novel written in English and published in the UK to be eligible.

 Why is the Booker Prize controversial?

-The Booker Prize has faced controversy due to accusations of elitism, with critics arguing that it favors established authors and neglects emerging voices.
-Additionally, the inclusion of American authors has sparked debates about the prize’s identity and opportunities for British and Commonwealth writers.
+The Booker Prize has faced controversy due to accusations of elitism, a lack of diversity in its selection process, and debates over the inclusion of American authors.

+The winner of the Booker Prize is selected a panel of judges who read and evaluate the submitted novels.
+The judges deliberate and choose the winning novel based on its literary merit.

-While the Booker Prize continues to be a highly regarded accolade within the literary world, the controversies surrounding it highlight the ongoing discussions about diversity, inclusivity, and the evolving landscape of literature.
-As the literary community grapples with these issues, it is clear that the Booker Prize will remain a subject of debate and scrutiny for years to come.
+While the Booker Prize continues to be a highly regarded accolade within the literary world, the controversies surrounding it highlight the ongoing discussions about representation, inclusivity, and the evolving landscape of literature.
+As the literary community grapples with these issues, the future of the Booker Prize remains uncertain, but one thing is certain: the debate will continue to shape the award’s legacy.